IronDuke's I-War2 Remake/I-War3

 -Missiles.
 Actually not that hard; I have a prototype created already.

 -Basic combat AI.
-Oh boy, will this be hard, but gloriously fun to write. :D Won't have collision avoidance though, not yet.
+Oh boy, will this be hard, but gloriously fun to write.
+Won't have collision avoidance though, not yet.

 -A spawning algorithm.
 I have one in another project that I'll just copy-paste, edit to work in 3-D space, and we're good to go.